 For those who want total control over the entire brewing process, the siphon is the answer.
 Looking like something out of a high school chemistry lab, the device has two separate glass chambers connected by a siphon tube and suspended over an alcohol or butane burner.
 It works by siphoning water from its bottom chamber upward and heating it via the attached burner.
 The result is a crisp, clean cup of coffee–as well as an interesting conversation piece.

 Not to be confused with iced coffee, cold brew is a method that involves steeping grounds in room temperature water for at least 12 hours in order to bring out the coffee’s natural flavors.
 The grounds are then removed from the liquid, and this intense coffee can be combined with hot water to make hot java, if desired.
 This process results in a crisper, less acidic taste than the standard brew you get through more commonly used methods.
 The reduced acidity is particularly beneficial to those who love coffee but suffer from heartburn or an upset stomach when drinking it.

 Top 10 Drip Coffee Maker Reviews

-This 14 cup coffee maker from Cuisinart is a real gem.
+This 14 cup machine from Cuisinart is a real gem.
 Its stainless steel shell is jam-packed with convenience features, and it also brews a great pot of coffee.
 It’s hard to find a more flexible, higher-quality coffee brewer in this price range.
 See our detailed review of the DCC-3200 to find out why it’s one of our Top Picks.

 Following in the footsteps of its predecessor, the Bonavita BV1800, the BV1900 is one of the very few machines to pass the rigorous standards of the Specialty Coffee Association of America (SCAA).
 It is one of the pricier coffee pot options on the market.
 If you have some cash to splash and want a high-end coffee maker then it is worth considering the BV1900TS.
 Not only does it produce great tasting coffee, it also brews 8 cups in just 5-6 minutes!
 Read our full write-up to find out more.